 Changelog

-Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that don’t contain one of the following IDs for the billing provider:
+Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that contain a National Provider Identifier (NPI) with an invalid format.

 Rejection errors

-If you submit a claim that fails the edit using Stedi’s JSON or X12 Claim Submission API endpoints, you’ll get back an error response in real time.
-The response includes error details in the errors array:
+If you submit a claim using Stedi's Claim Submission API endpoints and the claim fails the edit, you'll get back an error response in real time.
+The response includes details in the errors array:

 {